mariocesar/wiki.py/README.md

 # Writing web applications with Python

 This tutorial is a reply to the HN popular article about [Writing Web Applications using only Go](https://news.ycombinator.com/item?id=13247858), I'm curious if is possible teach to build web applications with Python and just its standard modules.
-So far it appears that Go has a more featured standard library; Python, even if it has all the tools, gives the developer the work to implement a useful-enough application.
-I believe is for the same reason, that python have rich and broad options in Web Frameworks.
+So far it appears that Go has a more featured standard library; Python, even if it has all the tools, gives the developer the work to implement a useful-enough application almost from scratch.
+I believe is for the same reason, that python have a rich and broad options in Web Frameworks.

 So this Tutorial follows the structure and tone from the Go original docs, I find it useful and well suited for teaching.